Brendan Gleeson urges Longford coffee lovers to host for Hospice

 Brendan Gleeson has called on coffee lovers in Longford to get brewing in a bid to raise €1.5million for “life-affirming” Hospice services across Ireland.

-He joined Hospice hosts and volunteers at the iconic Bewley’s café on Grafton Street, urging hosts to get creative with their coffee morning social and organise an event on Thursday, September 22.
+He joined Hospice hosts and volunteers at the iconic Bewley’s café on Grafton St., urging hosts to get creative with their coffee morning social and organise an event on Thursday, September 22.

 “While your illness has defined you as a patient, hospice care looks beyond your illness and sees you as a whole person - with wishes, goals, hobbies and interests,” said the legendary actor, whose late parents were cared for in St Francis’ Hospice in Dublin.